argythana/dev_boilerplate_course/README.md

 10 for the first one to finish, 9.5 for the second, 9 for the third, 8.5 for the fourth, **provided that they finish 15 minutes before the end of the exam**.
 Everyone else who finishes everything at least 15 minutes before the end of the exam will get at least 8.5.

-# Lectures outline
+# Lectures Outline
-The lecture outline is presented in detail in a separate file: [README_lectures_outline.md](https://github.com/argythana/dev_boilerplate_course/blob/main/README_lectures_outline.md)
+The lectures material is presented in detail in a separate file: [README_lectures_outline.md](https://github.com/argythana/dev_boilerplate_course/blob/main/README_lectures_outline.md)
 Please read the lectures outline before the first lecture.
 * Lecture 1: Version control tools
 * Lecture 2: Python development tools, virtual environment and package management
 * Lecture 3: Modular development.
 User defined functions and "modules".